Chattyice234/Rubber/README.md

 A new game website using RicardoMarioSonic123's code.
-Huge thanks to them for motivating me!
+Huge thanks to Ricardo and dinguschan-owo for motivating me!